 - Geography Fast Review: Hand out maps to each child.
-Divide up children among you & the helping moms so that you are able to each check specific child and what they are pointing at.
+Divide up children among you & the helping parents so that you are able to each check specific children and what they are pointing at.
 Call out the geography locations from weeks 8-14.
 Have children tell me or show me locations using their fingers.

 - Superman Fit Deck: Each child gets a turn selecting a week (written on slips of paper in a bag).
 The child who pulled the paper answers the history question from that week.
 The next child answers the science question from that week, and then we move down the line until we get through all the subjects.
 Then the child who picked the week card gets to pull a random exercise card (I use FitDeck Junior Superman cards) & everyone does 10 of whatever is on the card.
 Then have the next child in line select a week and repeat the process again.

 - Note: I always give children the option of reciting by themselves, reciting with a prompt from me, reciting with help from the entire class, or reciting with just me.

 It is a blessing getting to watch the sweet relationships growing between the children in our class!
 I'm including a photo of them playing so nicely together during snack time.

 If you have not yet done so, please pack an old t-shirt or smock to cover your child’s clothing for fine arts for the next few weeks as we’ll be using paints.

 It would be super helpful if you could make sure your child visits the bathroom before morning assembly.